computationalcore/fall-detection/README.md

 ### Software
 OpenVINO™ toolkit supported Linux operating system.
 This tutorial was run on 64-bit Ubuntu 16.04.1 LTS updated to kernel 4.15.0-43 following the OpenVINO™ toolkit installation instructions.

-The latest OpenVINO™ toolkit installed and verified.
+- The latest OpenVINO™ toolkit installed and verified.
 Supported versions +2018 R4.0.
 (Lastest version supported 2019 R1.0.1)

-Git(git) for downloading from the GitHub repository.
+- Git(git) for downloading from the GitHub repository.

-BOOST library.
+- BOOST library.
 To install on Ubuntu, run:

-apt-get install libboost-dev
+`apt-get install libboost-dev`
-apt-get install libboost-log-dev
+`apt-get install libboost-log-dev`

 ### Checks
 By now you should have completed the Linux installation guide for the OpenVINO™ toolkit, however before continuing, please ensure:

-That after installing the OpenVINO™ toolkit you have run the supplied demo samples
+- That after installing the OpenVINO™ toolkit you have run the supplied demo samples

-If you have and intend to use a GPU: You have installed and tested the GPU drivers
+- If you have and intend to use a GPU: You have installed and tested the GPU drivers

-If you have and intend to use a USB camera: You have connected and tested the USB camera
+- If you have and intend to use a USB camera: You have connected and tested the USB camera

-If you have and intend to use a Myriad: You have connected and tested the USB Intel® Movidius™ Neural Compute Stick
+- If you have and intend to use a Myriad: You have connected and tested the USB Intel® Movidius™ Neural Compute Stick

-That your development platform is connected to a network and has Internet access.
-To download all the files for this tutorial, you will need to access GitHub on the Internet.

 ## Build